 What are CFD trading brokers?

-CFD trading brokers are companies or firms that provide platforms for their clients to trade financial assets on the basis of contracts for difference (CFDs).
-In other words, CFD brokers provide trading platforms that allow you to trade CFD assets such as stocks, indices, commodities, currencies and cryptocurrencies without the need for the physical delivery or exchange of the underlying asset.
+CFD trading brokers are companies or firms that provide platforms for their clients to trade financial assets, on the basis of contracts for difference (CFDs).
+In other words, CFD brokers provide trading platforms that allow you to trade CFD assets such as stocks and shares, indices, commodities, currencies and cryptocurrencies without the need for the physical delivery or exchange of the underlying asset.

 CFD brokers bring together the buyers and sellers of such assets so that they can trade freely in a transparent and regulated environment.